yizeyi18/ScalES/doc/refactor2020.rst

 Last revision: 09/15/2020

-This note serves as a todo list for the 3rd major refactoring of ``DGDFT``.
+This note serves as a todo list for the 3rd major refactoring of ``ScalES``.
 This has a different scope from the original plan 12/20/2019 (see below).

 - [x] done
 - [p] in progress
 - [ ] planned but not started
 - [d] still under consideration but deferred to future developments

-Goal: Release DGDFT 1.0, and write a paper reporting the performance of PWDFT for hybrid functional calculations on multi-GPUs.
+Goal: Release ScalES 1.0, and write a paper reporting the performance of PWDFT for hybrid functional calculations on multi-GPUs.

 General thoughts
 ================

-- The key component of DGDFT is PWDFT, which has the potential of being developed into a highly efficient, massively parallel code usable by a relatively wide audience.
+- The key component of ScalES is PWDFT, which has the potential of being developed into a highly efficient, massively parallel code usable by a relatively wide audience.
 The features that make PWDFT standing out are that it has much better support of massively parallel and